 - Enterococcus

-While rarer, UTIs can be caused by fungi and viruses.
-Candida albicans is the most common fungus responsible for causing UTIs.
-Causes of viral UTIs include cytomegalovirus (CMV), type 1 human polyomavirus, and herpes simplex virus (HSV).
-(20)Β
+While less common, UTIs can also be associated with fungi and viruses.
+Candida albicans is the most common fungus linked to UTIs.
+Viral causes may include cytomegalovirus (CMV), type 1 human polyomavirus, and herpes simplex virus (HSV).
+(20)

 Anatomy

-Women are up to 30 times more likely than men to get UTIs because of the anatomy of the female genitourinary system.
-The female urethra is much shorter than a man's, making it easier for bacteria to travel into and colonize the bladder.
-A woman's urethral opening is also close to the vagina and anus, sources of germs that cause UTIs like E. coli.
-(25)Β
+Women are up to 30 times more likely than men to experience UTIs due to the anatomy of the female genitourinary system.
+The female urethra is much shorter than a man's, which may make it easier for bacteria to travel into and colonize the bladder.
+A woman's urethral opening is also close to the vagina and anus, which are sources of germs that can contribute to UTIs like E. coli.
+(25)

-Anatomical abnormalities in the urinary tract can impair the ability to completely empty the bladder, increasing the risk of UTI.
+Anatomical variations in the urinary tract can affect the ability to completely empty the bladder, potentially increasing the risk of UTI.
 For instance, urethral strictures, bladder outpouchings, or urinary tract obstructions can impede the complete emptying of the bladder.
-Residual urine left in the bladder provides a favorable environment for bacterial growth, leading to an increased risk of infection.
-(27)Β
+Residual urine left in the bladder may provide a favorable environment for bacterial growth, leading to an increased risk of infection.
+(27)

 Hormonal Changes

 UTIs are one of the most common infections during pregnancy.
-In addition to the uterus compressing the bladder, elevated progesterone levels can cause smooth muscle relaxation, causing urinary stasis and backward movement of urine from the bladder to the kidneys.
-(16)Β
+In addition to the uterus compressing the bladder, elevated progesterone levels can cause smooth muscle relaxation, potentially leading to urinary stasis and backward movement of urine from the bladder to the kidneys.
+(16)

 How to Diagnose a Urinary Tract Infection